Go back to the main New Year's Eve page.

 - So Much Free Music.

 Nashville’s 2017 New Year’s Eve concert was packed with amazing artists Keith Urban, Maren Morris, Cheap Trick, Carly Pearce, Jonny P, Larkin Poe, and the Fisk Jubilee Singers playing for 6+ hours of FREE live music!
 Storme Warren and Kelly Sutton were emcees.

 - Best Place to Ring in the New Year.

 Nashville was chosen in the USA Today's 10Best Readers' Choice Travel Awards as the Best Place to Ring in the New Year.

-Nashville's 'Bash on Broadway' event is the ONLY place you can ring in to the New Year with the drop of a 15-foot-tall red music note covered in more than 150 feet of LED lights from a 125-foot structure.
-The Music Note Drop® will trigger a fireworks display and major confetti cannons as it reaches the midnight mark.
+Nashville's Music City Midnight is the ONLY place you can ring in to the New Year with the drop of a 15-foot-tall red music note, covered in 150 feet of LED lights, from a 145-foot structure.

 - Toast, Boast, and Post!